 The Mask, Idle, Logo, Balloons, Clouds and Confetti images should be saved as png with an alpha channel (transparent background).
 We recommend that balloon images be no larger than 300px square, and confetti images be no larger than 20px square and clouds be no larger than 500px, but this is your choice, and will depend on your final resolution.

 Video backgrounds work best if they are MP4/H264 compression, and they should be rendered to match the resolution and aspect ratio of your installation display.
-Videos that are a seamless loop under 60s in length will look best.
+Videos that are a seamless loop under 60s in length will perform best.